≡ Menu

 I can still visualise my auntie’s pond when I used to visit as a child.
-It was that covered with netting and wire I wondered how they managed to get close enough to feed the fish.
-It must have been a favourite spot for the local heron.
+It was so covered with netting and wire I wondered how they managed to get close enough to feed the fish.

 A heron scarer is simply a piece of equipment that keeps herons away from your pond.
 Herons are a big problem for people who keep fis,h and the traditional remedy of netting or wire doesn’t really work.